MeanMachine0/parking_permits_app/README.md

 Already logged in as tim.carter.home@gmail.com tcarter parking_permits_app % flutterfire configure

+### To build and install on a real iPhone/iPad
+Having trouble with FAD, use these steps:
+1. connect iPhone/iPad to dev mac with cable
+2. launch compatible xCode - need newer version for latest iOS
+3. wait for phone to be ready for development (e.g. deownload symbols)

+flutter run --release

 ### To build for Firebase App Distribution
 Some useful info at https://docs.flutter.dev/deployment/ios